cgre-aachen/open_AR_Sandbox/README.md

 ### Download sample data

-You have the option to download some publicly shared files from our open_AR_Sandbox shared folder.
+You have the option to download some publicly shared files from our Open AR-Sandbox project shared folder.
 You will need to do this if you want to run the tests, use the landslides simulations and/or get the trained models for the the use of the Landscape generation module.